Religious Education Curriculum Statement

-Children will engage with the key concept being taught and relate it to their own and other people’s experiences.
+Engage and enquire - Children will engage with the key concept being taught and relate it to their own and other people’s experiences.

-- for the believer, examining ways in which people respond to religious texts and teachings, and how they live their beliefs and put their beliefs into action indifferent communities and in the world.
+Explore and understand the impact - for the believer, examining ways in which people respond to religious texts and teachings, and how they live their beliefs and put their beliefs into action indifferent communities and in the world.

-including revisiting the topic page, key vocabulary exploration and assessment, review activities, using the quotes questions and reflections book, revisiting the key question and at the end of the unit revisiting the LSA (low stakes assessment).
+Evaluate and review - pupils and teachers understanding learning in a variety of ways, including revisiting the topic page, key vocabulary exploration and assessment, review activities, using the quotes questions and reflections book, revisiting the key question and at the end of the unit revisiting the LSA (low stakes assessment).

 Express and reflect - what they have learned and understood in a variety of ways.
 Ask questions to develop their understanding.
 Reflect on the impact for them.